enoreese/diagbot/README.md

 2. run './ngrok http 5050'
 3. Copy Forwarding URL
 4. (in dialogflow) Click Fulfillment > insert URL in 3. into URL* field

+## How to report bugs
+* If you find any issues, please open a bug here on GitHub

+## How to make contributions?
+Contact me via email osas.usen@gmail.com

+## License
+See LICENSE.md